pralinkhaira/Insta-Cypher/README.md

 ## Password Lists

+- The `default-passwords.lst` included in this repository contains 308,600+ passwords that can be used for brute forcing.
-You can find additional password lists for your brute-force attacks on this GitHub repository: [More Passwords](https://github.com/scipag/password-list)
+- You can find additional password lists for your brute-force attacks on this GitHub repository: [More Passwords](https://github.com/scipag/password-list)

 ## Usage